Interpreter (journal)

 Interpreter: A Journal of Latter-day Saint Faith and Scholarship (formerly known as "Interpreter: A Journal of Mormon Scripture") is a nonprofit, peer-reviewed, and educational academic journal published by the Interpreter Foundation primarily covering topics related to the canon of scriptures of the Church of Jesus Christ of Latter-day Saints, Mormon studies, and Latter-day Saint apologetics.

+Background

 It was established in July 2012 by the Interpreter Foundation with Daniel C. Peterson as founding editor-in-chief.
 Peterson had previously been the founding editor of the FARMS Review, which in 2011 had been renamed the Mormon Studies Review (MSR) by the heads of the Maxwell Institute (MI).
 The MSR launched soon after Peterson's release from MI without direct apologetics as one of their goals.
 Peterson believed that direct apologetics was a necessary feature of a publication like the MSR while others did not.
 This philosophical difference between Peterson and the editors of the MSR led to the creation of the Interpreter Foundation, which retained apologetic content.

+Activities

 The Interpreter Foundation sponsors debates and discussions.
 These have included two symposia focused on the relationship between science and Mormonism.
 The journal publishes historical surveys, responses to critics, book reviews, personal essays, and other scholarly literature, all with the primary goals of increasing understanding of Latter-day Saint scripture and religion as well as defending it.
-The Interpreter also sometimes publishes material not directly related to scripture.